DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 05/26/2012 2320 EST (GMT-0500)
+JAG 04/26/2013 1233 EDT (GMT-0400)

-####Do NOT use these files to make a PCB, I am in the process of making corrections to the layout of the PCB.
+####Do NOT use these files to make a new PCB, The Jaguar A3 design on the master branch has been improved upon.
+I am in the process of making corrections to the layout of the PCB in the dev branch.

 ### Introduction